MrPrattASH/Robotics-II-Circuit-Python/RoboClaw_motor_controller/README.md

 If you've done this correctly, when you send a PWM signal similar to how you've programmed low-level servo control, STAT1 starts to blink/flash rapidly, indicating it is recieving RC signals.

 ## Advanced Fix Steps:

-1. Power on RC (RoboClaw)
+1. Provide at least 9V Power to RC (RoboClaw)
 2. Connect RC to motion studio in windows PC, connect device.
     - Note, you need the RC firmware drivers AND basic micro motion studio installed.
 3. Update firmware if needed.
 4. Basic micro settings:
-    - RC mode w/ 3 checks enabled, everything else default:
+    - RC mode
-    - Mixing
+    - TTL Flip: YES
-    - Exponetial
+    - Mixing: NO
-    - MCU
+    - Exponetial: YES
-5. Motors should start chooching if your code is correct.
+    - MCU: YES
-6. Verify motors function via PWM sliders.
+5. Verify motors function via PWM sliders.